euroscipy/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

     :align: center

-    Plot of temperatures along the vertical line show in Figure :ref:`ch_2011-02-14T0000_cropped.png`.
-Note that these temperatures have
-    been smoothed to more clearly show the overall trend.
+    Plot of temperatures along the vertical line show in Figure :ref:`ch20110214`.
+Note that these temperatures have been smoothed to more clearly show the overall trend. :label:`limbtemps`

 Active regions
 ~~~~~~~~~~~~~~